-The Home School was started by concern Nation of Islam Mothers.
-In their desires for Quality Education for children they fought and won the right to home school their children (Detroit 1930's).
+The Home School was started by concerned African American mothers who were members of the Nation of Islam.
+In their desires for a Quality Education for children they fought and won the right to home school their children (Detroit 1930's).
 These women and mothers believed the public education system was not beneficial to or for African American children.

 After Elijah, Clara Muhammad husband served his time as a Conscious Objector, the Family moved to Chicago, Illinois.

 The School was named the "University of Islam" and fondly referred to as Muhammad University of Islam

 Eventually a building was acquired in Chicago, and a second School was opened.